ScamFerret/artifact/README.md

 This is the implementation code, dataset, and evaluation results for the paper "ScamFerret: Detecting Scam Websites Autonomously with Large Language Models" accepted to appear at DIMVA 2025.

-**In September 2025, the system was further improved, with support added for several additional types of scams, and new datasets and evaluation results were included in expanded_dataset and expanded_evaluation.**
+**In September 2025, the system was further improved, with support added for several additional types of scams, and new datasets and evaluation results were included in expanded_dataset, expanded_evaluation and expanded_reasoning.**

 ## Directory Tree